Olivia Sanchez Brown: Art

 Olivia Sanchez Brown was one of the first Chicana Artists to be featured in a juried exhibition in The Woman's Building in 1973, around the time that The Woman's Building was first established.
-And was included in the “Madre Tierra” exhibit in collaboration with several Chicano artists.
+Sanchez-Brown has worked extensively with writers, curating exhibitions that highlight the work of other creative individuals.
+She has been a key figure in various art performances, installations, and exhibits, and was notably included in the "Madre Tierra" exhibit in collaboration with several Chicano artists.